Mission: To provide specialist recruitment solutions to every business and every person, everywhere.

 To provide a professional service to our clients and candidates.

 To respond without delay to the requirements of clients and candidates and to ensure that ...

-I have been working at Heat Recruitment full-time (More than a year)
+I worked at Heat Recruitment full-time (More than a year)

 Advice to Management

-I applied through an employee referral.
-The process took a week.
-I interviewed at Heat Recruitment (Bristol, England) in December 2017.
+I applied through other source.
+The process took 1 day.
+I interviewed at Heat Recruitment (Bristol, England).

 SO, YOU WANT TO BECOME AN IFA: http://glassdoor.com/slink.htm?key=vQajm